paybox-org/smartcontract/README.md

 4. **Profile Management**: The contract stores a profile for each staff member.
 This includes the staff member's address, name, position, salary, and email.

 5. **Time Management**: The contract keeps track of the last time the attendance was reset.
 It also sets an interval for resetting the attendance.

+6. **Vault**: the contract serves as vault for registered members.
+Members tend to have shares when they save in the vault and earn interest. this savings in the vault is been sent to the Aave contract.
+Having shjares in the contract gives the members ability to get a loan in ***GHO*** token

 ## Interacting with the Contract
 Deploy the contract using a tool like Foundry, Hardhat or Remix, providing the necessary constructor parameters.